 Winter is well and truly upon us!
 On cold evenings like this it can make such a difference to come home to a warming satisfying meal.

-Here is one of my family favourite recipes for the Winter months – my gran’s vegetable soup.
+Here is one of my family favourite recipes for the colder months – my gran’s winter vegetable soup.
 The joy of this is that you can make it in bulk and freeze it – saving you time and dirty dishes and providing many healthy, comforting dinners:

 - 2 large tomatoes, peeled and sliced